 We proudly offer the bios of our accomplished teachers.

-was artistic director of Cucaracha Theater in New York where he produced numerous new works and directed many of his own plays, including Homo Sapien Shuffle at the Public Theatre.
-He wrote the book, lyrics, music, and directed MoM: A Rock Concert Musical, which won “Outstanding Musical” at the New York International Fringe Festival.
-He is the author of numerous plays, including Rodents & Radios and Gladiatoris.
-He wrote the screenplay adaptation to Will Scheffer's play Easter and directed the feature film.
-He has taught at NYU, Columbia University, The City College of New York, C.W.
-Post College, Hunter College, and the National Theater Conservatory.
-He holds a BA from Bard College and attended the Yale School of Drama and the New York Film Academy.
+Richard Caliban was artistic director of Cucaracha Theater in NYC where he produced new works and directed his own plays, including Homo Sapien Shuffle at the Public Theatre.
+His work has been seen at Primary Stages, Playwrights Horizons, Cherry Lane, Ensemble Studio Theatre, La Mama, Alabama Shakespeare Festival, Geva Theatre, Denver Center Theatre, and the Berkshire Theatre Festival.
+He wrote the book/lyrics/music and directed MoM: A Rock Concert Musical, which won Outstanding Musical at the NY International Fringe Festival.
+Published plays include Rodents & Radios, Gladiator, Famine Plays, and Cranium Fandango.
+He has directed and/or taught at the National Theatre Conservatory, NYU, Columbia University, C.W.
+Post College, Hunter College, City College of New York, Towson University, Lincoln Center Director’s Lab, and the Director’s Guild.
+He holds a BA from Bard College and attended the Yale School of Drama and NY Film Academy.